prise-3d/Behavioral-online-study/docs/source/documentations.rst

    :align: center

-- **The information page:** it may be necessary to ask some information from the participant, or to inform him about certain aspects of the experience.
+- **The information page:** it may be necessary to ask some information from the participant, or to inform him about certain aspects of the experiment.
 This is what the hint page allows;
-- **The example page:** which provides instructions for a good understanding of the participating experience.
-It can be visible without going through the experience;
+- **The example page:** which provides instructions for a good understanding of the participating experiment.
+It can be visible without going through the experiment;
-- **The main page:** this is where the experience will unfold, it will receive the new stimulus at each step, and will ask the participant to respond accordingly;
+- **The main page:** this is where the experiment will unfold, it will receive the new stimulus at each step, and will ask the participant to respond accordingly;
-- **The end page:** when the SessionProgress instance determines the end of the participant's experience session, the end page is proposed to the participant.
+- **The end page:** when the SessionProgress instance determines the end of the participant's experiment session, the end page is proposed to the participant.

 .. note::